Persuasive video can be a highly effective and engaging form of content. But all too often, it’s … well, not.

 This is due to what psychologists call the picture superiority effect.
 That’s a fancy way of saying that concepts are much more likely to be remembered if they are presented as pictures rather than words.

-The key is to identify the key concept in every sentence of your script, and pair it with a relevant and engaging visual element.
-This accomplishes two things:
+The trick is to identify the key concept in every sentence of your script, and pair it with a relevant and engaging visual element.

-Beyond being lame, bullet point presentations fail to effectively harness the power of picture superiority and result in the same drivel that has been boring people to tears since Power Point was invented.
+Beyond being lame, bullet-point presentations fail to effectively harness the power of picture superiority and result in the same drivel that has been boring people to tears since PowerPoint was invented.

 The occasional use of reinforcing on-screen text is fine, and can even be a desirable part of the mix.
 But even then, just say no to bullet points.

-When to Become a Talking Head
+When to become a talking head

-Plus, your facial expressions, mannerisms, and body language can communicate a lot about you that goes well beyond your message (I’ll leave it up to you to decide if that’s a good thing).
+Plus, your facial expressions, mannerisms, and body language can communicate a lot about you that goes well beyond your message.
+(I’ll leave it up to you to decide if that’s a good thing.)